mauricio/mauricio.github.com/_posts/2013-05-13-turning-a-synchronous-client-into-async-or-why-the-mysql-protocol-is-so-absurdly-complicated-to-handle.md

 title: Turning a synchronous client into async or why the MySQL protocol is so complicated to handle
 ---

+**DISCLAIMER**: this is a rant about MySQL's network protocol only.
+I am very grateful for all the work everyone involved in MySQL did and it still is my database of choice if not on Heroku so, don't take this as another 'mysql sucks, bla bla bla' post, I just think it's important for people to understand how you can complicate someone else's life with a complicated network protocol.

 A week ago I released the first version of the [postgresql-async](https://github.com/mauricio/postgresql-async) project and got some feedback from people that were looking for something like this but for MySQL.
 Since I had already planned to do it sometime in the future, why not just start it now?
 It wouldn't be much harder than PostgreSQL, would it?

-Oh boy, I was never THIS wrong in my life.
+Oh boy, I was never **THIS wrong** in my life.

 As you might have seen from the project description, I'm using [Netty](http://netty.io/) as the IO framework for both clients.
 Netty follows a messaging approach to IO, when something happens, an event is created and eventually your code